Start Blogging 101 is reader-supported. If you purchase through a link on my site, I may earn a commission. Learn more

 Step 6 – After you have all your Cloudflare add-on fields filled out in WP Rocket and the ideal WP Rocket Cloudflare settings set, hit “Save Changes.”
 Congratulations!
 You have successfully set up Cloudflare with WP Rocket.

-Here’s a list of all the WP Rocket Cloudflare Add-on fields explained:
+Here’s a list of all the WP Rocket Cloudflare Add-on settings explained:

 - Development Mode – Temporarily activates development mode for your website.
 Development Mode allows you to temporarily suspend Cloudflare’s edge caching and minification features.
 This gets turned off automatically after 3 hours.

 - Optimal Settings – It’s highly recommended that you enable this setting.
 WP Rocket will automatically set your Cloudflare configuration for the best speed, performance grade, and compatibility.
 This option will do a number of things including:

 - Set Cloudflare’s caching level to Standard

 - Deactivate Rocket Loader (Rocket Loader usually causes more issues than it solves)

 - Set Cloudflare’s browser cache to 1 year